 Atticus offers free, high-quality disability advice for Americans who can't work.
 Our team of Stanford and Harvard trained lawyers has a combined 15+ years of legal experience, and have helped over 10,000 Americans apply for disability benefits.

 In this article, we’ll break down the benefit programs available to California residents.
-Then, we’ll walk through the disability application process, explain what payout you can expect, and estimate when you can expect it.
+Then, we’ll walk through the disability application process, explain the payout you can expect, and estimate when you can expect it.

 Learn more about California short-term disability.